maria-antoniak/goodreads-scraper/README.md

 I found these to be sane defaults during testing, but it really will depend on your use case, feel free to experiment :)

-# Test

-Run tests with `pytest` from the root directory.

 # Glossary